 So who is Medivet?

-Medivet is one of the largest chains of vet clinics in the UK, with over 200 vet practices so far, and they are growing rapidly, year on year.
+Medivet is one of the largest chains of vet clinics in the UK, and they are growing rapidly, year on year.
 And they are a VERY successful company, financially speaking.
 In 2016, revenue was £52.198m.
 Gross profit was £24.522mil.
 During that one year alone they managed to increase their operating profit by a staggering 17.3%.

 On top of their usual pursuit of independent veterinary practices, Medivet are now buying up veterinary supply companies and laboratories.
 In 2016 alone they bought out Complete Animal Care Ltd (suppliers of veterinary products) and took a 33% ownership in Lab Service Ltd (a veterinary laboratory).